as10896/codepraise-api-python/README.md

-# codepraise-api-python
+# CodePraise Python API
 [![CI](https://github.com/as10896/codepraise-api-python/actions/workflows/ci.yml/badge.svg)](https://github.com/as10896/codepraise-api-python/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/as10896/codepraise-api-python/branch/main/graph/badge.svg?token=ZFX6A4M0XX)](https://codecov.io/gh/as10896/codepraise-api-python)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

+---

+**Documentation**: <a href="https://as10896.github.io/codepraise-api-python" target="_blank">https://as10896.github.io/codepraise-api-python</a>

+**Source Code**: <a href="https://github.com/as10896/codepraise-api-python" target="_blank">https://github.com/as10896/codepraise-api-python</a>

+---

-This is a Python reproduction of [ISS-SOA/codepraise-api](https://github.com/ISS-SOA/codepraise-api), a demo project for NTHU Service-Oriented Architecture course (for practice only).
+This is a Python reproduction of <a href="https://github.com/ISS-SOA/codepraise-api" target="_blank">ISS-SOA/codepraise-api</a>, a demo project for NTHU Service-Oriented Architecture course (for self practice only).

-For Web client / Notifier, please visit [codepraise-app-python](https://github.com/as10896/codepraise-app-python) / [codepraise-clone-notifier-python](https://github.com/as10896/codepraise-clone-notifier-python).
+For Web client / Notifier, please visit <a href="https://as10896.github.io/codepraise-app-python/" target="_blank">codepraise-app-python</a> / <a href="https://as10896.github.io/codepraise-clone-notifier-python/" target="_blank">codepraise-clone-notifier-python</a>.

 ## Prerequisite
 ### Install Docker
-Make sure you have the latest version of [Docker 🐳](https://www.docker.com/get-started) installed on your local machine.
+Make sure you have the latest version of <a href="https://www.docker.com/get-started" target="_blank">Docker 🐳</a> installed on your local machine.

 ### Secrets setup
 Placing secret values in files is a common pattern to provide sensitive configuration to an application.
 A secret file follows the same principal as a `.env` file except it only contains a single value and the file name is used as the key.